DevExpress/devextreme-demos/JSDemos/Demos/DataGrid/FocusedRow/description.md

 You can use the [onFocusedRowChanging](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/#onFocusedRowChanging) or [onFocusedRowChanged](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/#onFocusedRowChanged) property to specify a custom function  that is executed before or after a row is focused.

 In this demo, the row with the `117` key is focused initially.
-You can specify the `focusedRowKey` and `autoNavigateToFocusedRow` options via the input field and the checkbox below the UI component.
+You can specify the `focusedRowKey` and `autoNavigateToFocusedRow` properties via the input field and the checkbox below the UI component.